dqrk0jeste/owl/README.md

 ```bash
 make install
 ```
-it will also install the default config to `/usr/share/owl/default.conf`
+note: you will need sudo privilages to do so

 > if you wish to uninstall `owl` you can do so with `make unistall`.

-## post-install
+## post install
-if you need to intract with sandboxed applications and/or screenshare you will need xdg-desktop-portals. install
+if you need to intract with sandboxed applications and/or screenshare you will need xdg-desktop-portals. by default `owl` needs
 - xdg-desktop-portal (base)
-- xdg-desktop-portal-wlr (screensharing)
+- xdg-desktop-portal-wlr (for screensharing)
-- xdg-desktop-portal-gtk (everything else)
+- xdg-desktop-portal-gtk (for everything else)

 ## usage
 ```bash